Skip to content

 Replay protection

 Production deployments should configure totp_used_tokens_store so codes cannot be reused.
-Without it, the library fails fast outside testing mode.
+Without it, the library fails fast unless the owning config/controller explicitly opts into unsafe_testing=True.

 For pytest-driven plugin tests, see the testing guide.
-Under LITESTAR_AUTH_TESTING=1, the plugin can run without totp_used_tokens_store, but that is a single-process testing convenience rather than a production-safe replay-protection setup.
+Under unsafe_testing=True, the plugin can run without totp_used_tokens_store, but that is a single-process testing convenience rather than a production-safe replay-protection setup.